Skip to content

 The day started when I woke up suddenly at 6:01 a.m. and immediately went down the stairs to check on my daughter to make sure she wasn't eating any non-liquid foods.
 (She wasn't.)
 She had to go under anesthesia for a dental procedure today, and I wanted (no, needed) to make sure everything went off without a hitch — because that's what moms do.

 After getting her some Jell-O and water and myself an iced coffee I went back upstairs and took a quick shower, got dressed, and stepped into my office for a moment.
-I sat at my desk and opened my productivity journal.
+I sat at my desk and opened my .
 I opened to today's page, paused for a moment to think, and in the #1 spot I wrote, “Take care of Ella.”

 I had, of course, cleared my schedule already.
 But it was a moment of realization that my single priority today was to get her safely through this procedure and through recovery to bedtime so we could put it behind us.
 And that meant nothing else could be a distraction, even one little thing on a secondary priority list.

-She's fine now, but it was a tough day for her and our family, and I'm grateful that I have flexibility to take care of my family and time for recovery and unwinding.
+She's fine now, but it was a tough day for her and our family, and I'm grateful that I have to take care of my family and time for recovery and unwinding.

 And from now on, I think I'll start prioritizing more personal items in that journal.
-After all, are priorities, right?
+After all, priorities are priorities, right?

 If you'd like to develop more human business and tech teams that hum together to drive results, check out Keep it Human and follow Maura Charles on LinkedIn.